 He explains, “Being gay has given me a deeper understanding of what it means to be a minority and provided a window into the challenges that people in other minority groups deal with every day.
 It’s been tough and uncomfortable at times, but it has given me the confidence to be myself, to follow my own path, and to rise above adversity and bigotry."

 If the previous leader was a positive one, this could be done by framing the story of the new leader as having a vision that can be integrated with the old leader.
-This helps demonstrate that the company will maintain their brand integrity through that shift.
+This thought leadership helps demonstrate that the company will maintain their brand integrity through that shift.

 When the former leader is removed because of negative choices, the new leader is tasked with differentiating themselves through stories.